Blog

 Florida continues to refine its golf cart regulations.
 House Bill 519, filed in 2026, proposes expanding where golf carts can cross highways at signalized intersections under certain conditions.
 This reflects Florida’s ongoing effort to balance golf cart accessibility with road safety.

-What Causes Golf Cart Accidents in Florida?
+What Are the Top Causes of Golf Cart Accidents?

 Golf cart accidents happen for many of the same reasons as car accidents, but the lack of safety features makes the consequences more severe.
 Here are the most common causes: